 Employers can encourage proper footwear in a variety of ways.
 Some employers may simply talk to employees about the risks of wearing slippery footwear, while many businesses turn toward payroll deduction programs or buying footwear directly to ensure that every employee can have the proper slip-resistant shoes for the job.
-The SAIF Corporation called safe footwear a "critical component" of preventing injuries due to slips, trips and falls.
+The SAIF Corporation called safe footwear a "critical component" of preventing these injuries.